RitioL/PolyFatigueCrackSim/README.md

 0. **Set `config.json`**
     - **Note:** Set your workplace path and decide the type of grain boundary (smooth or non-smooth).
 1. **Run `scriptGenerator.py`**
-    - **Note:** This script generates the batch polycrystal model generation script `neper.sh` and the Abaqus operation startup script `startup.bat`.
+    - **Note:** This script generates the batch polycrystal model generation script `neper.sh`.
+However, it does not currently generate the Abaqus operation startup script, `startup.bat`, which is now located in the `workplace` folder.
 2. **Change the directory to where `neper.sh` is located in the Ubuntu command line, then enter the following command:**
     ```bash
     ./neper.sh